salemon/MIMO_PID_LMI/README.md

 ["MIMO PID tuning via iterated LMI restriction" by Stephen Boyd, Martin Hast, and Karl Johan Åström.](https://web.stanford.edu/~boyd/papers/pdf/mimo_pid_tuning.pdf)
 Please refer to the original paper for more details on the theoretical background and derivation of the method. --> This repository also make use of the matlab implementation of  [MIMO PID Tune](https://github.com/rubindan/mimoPIDtune).
-However, please note that the current release of this repository may have some issues.
+Please note that the current release of this repository may have some issues.